connellsharp/Controlless/README.md

 ## Responding

 Then finally, an `IResponseWriter<T>` writes that object back to the HTTP stream.
-You could set one
+For example, you could create one for validation failures.

 ```c#
 internal class ValidationFailureJsonResponseWriter : IResponseWriter<ValidationFailure>